mitsuba-renderer/drjit/src/python/docstr.rst

     The optional ``active`` argument can be used to disable some of the updates, e.g., when not all provided values or indices are valid.

+    Atomic additions are subject to non-deterministic rounding errors.
+The reason for this is that IEEE-754 addition are non-commutative.
+The execution order is scheduling-dependent, which can lead to small variations across program runs.

     Atomic scatter-reductions can have a *significant* detrimental impact on performance.
 When many threads in a parallel computation attempt to modify the same element, this can lead to *contention*---essentially a fight over which